Holomorphic projection and duality for domains in complex projective space: Dual hypersurfaces

-To study the duality near a general point of $S$ we may normalize as before to reduce to the study of \eqref{E:rhon-hd} near $0$.
-It will be convenient to apply suitable coordinate dilations so as to further assume that
+To study the duality near a general point of $S$ we may normalize as before to reduce to the study of \eqref{E:exp-diag} near $0$.
+Following the lead of the previous section, we may use coordinate dilations to further assume that

 Then \eqref{E:dsp} is replaced by